The Symbolism Behind Square and Rectangular Watches

 What do square watches symbolise?

-Square watches have carried consistent symbolic associations since their emergence in the Art Deco movement: precision, order, individuality, and a deliberate rejection of convention.
-The geometric case signals a considered choice rather than a default, and connects the wearer to over a century of cultural figures - from General Pershing to Andy Warhol to Princess Diana - who chose rectangular watches specifically because of what they communicated.
+Square watches carry consistent symbolic associations rooted in the Art Deco movement: precision, order, individuality, and a deliberate rejection of convention.
+The geometric case signals a considered choice rather than a default, and connects the wearer to over a century of cultural figures who chose rectangular watches specifically because of what they communicated.

 Why are square watches associated with Art Deco?

 The Art Deco movement of the 1910s through 1930s was built on geometric precision, bold lines, and the rejection of Victorian ornamentation.
-Watchmakers including Cartier and Jaeger-LeCoultre applied those principles directly to case design, producing rectangular and square watches that embodied the movement's values.
-The Cartier Tank (1917) and JLC Reverso (1931) are the defining expressions of Art Deco watchmaking and remain in continuous production today.
+Cartier and JLC applied those principles directly to case design, producing the Tank (1917) and Reverso (1931): the defining expressions of Art Deco watchmaking, both in continuous production today.

 What does wearing a rectangular watch say about you?